-§582.1 Purpose and scope.
+§ 582.1 Purpose and scope.

 (a) General.
 The Shelter Plus Care program (S+C) is authorized by title IV, subtitle F, of the Stewart B. McKinney Homeless Assistance Act (the McKinney Act) (42 U.S.C.
 11403-11407b).
-S+C is designed to link rental assistance to unpreting environments. assistance to supportive services for hard-to-serve homeless persons with disabilities (primarily those who are seriously mentally ill; have chronic problems with alcohol, drugs, or both; or have accuired immunodeficiency. or have acquired immunodeficiency syndrome (AIDS) and related diseases) and their families.
-The program pro-vides grants to be used for rental assistance for permanent housing for homeless persons with disabilities.
-Rental assistance grants must be matched in the aggregate by sup-portive services that are equal in value to the amount of rental assistance and appropriate to the peeds of the accurappropriate to the needs of the popu-lation to be served.
+S+C is designed to link rental assistance to supportive services for hard-to-serve homeless persons with disabilities (primarily those who are seriously mentally ill; have chronic problems with alcohol, drugs, or both; or have acquired immunodeficiency syndrome (AIDS) and related diseases) (a) General.
+The Shelter Plus Care or have acquired immunodeficiency syndrome (AIDS) and related diseases) and their families.
+The program pro-vides grants to be used for rental as-sistance for permanent housing for homeless persons with disabilities.
+Rental assistance grants must be matched in the aggregate by sup-partime sommisses that are equal in value matched in the aggregate by sup-portive services that are equal in value to the amount of rental assistance and appropriate to the needs of the popu-lation to be served.
 Recipients are chosen on a competitive basis nationwide.

 (b) Components.
-Rental assistance is provided through four components de-scribed in §582.100.
+Rental assistance is provided through four components described in §582.100.
 Applicants may apply for assistance under any one of the four components, or a combination.

 [58 FR 13892, Mar.
 15, 1993, as amended at 61 FR 51169, Sept.
 30, 1996]

-§582.5 Definitions.
+§ 582.5 Definitions.

-The terms Fair Market Rent (FMR), HUD, Public Housing Agency (PHA), Indian Housing Authority (IHA), and Sec-retary are defined in 24 CFR part 5.
-As used in this part:
+The terms Fair Market Rent (FMR).
+HUD, Public Housing Agency (PHA), Indian Housing Authority (IHA), and Sec-retary are defined in 24 CFR part 5.

-Acquired immunodeficiency syndrome (AIDS) and related diseases has the meaning given in section 853 of the AIDS Housing Opportunity Act (42 U.S.C.
+As used in this part: Acquired immunodeficiency syndrome (AIDS) and related diseases has the meaning given in section 853 of the AIDS Housing Opportunity Act (42 U.S.C.
 12902).